-Prior to allowing employees to return to campus, Departments will assess building spaces that they use, to institute measures to physically separate and increase distance.
+Prior to allowing employees to return to campus, departments will assess building spaces that they use, to institute measures to physically separate and increase distance.
+See the Phased Occupancy section below for more information on returning to campus.
 Department supervisors may also consider rotating or staggering employee work schedules in order to allow space for physical distancing in smaller groups.
 Lower occupancy limits for common-use areas such as break rooms, conference rooms, and restrooms must be implemented to maintain adequate physical distancing.
-Facilities Services will have primary responsibility for cleaning offices and workspaces and other high touch point surfaces on campus based on OSHA guidelines for disinfection.
-Facilities Services will also maintain hand-sanitizer stations at building entrances, elevator stops, and high-traffic areas, subject to the availability of hand sanitizer..
+Facilities Services will have primary responsibility for cleaning high touch point surfaces on campus based on OSHA guidelines for disinfection.
+Facilities Services will also maintain hand-sanitizer stations at building entrances, elevator stops, and high-traffic areas, subject to the availability of hand sanitizer.
+Employees can contact their building manager to request restocking of hand sanitizer and/or other disinfectant supplies through the Facilities Services COVID-19 disinfectant supply store while funding and supplies last.